tobiashort/th-utils/from-hex/README.md

 ```
+Usage:
-Usage: from-hex [STRING]
+  from-hex [OPTIONS] [Hex]

-If STRING is not specified it reads from STDIN.
+Options:
+  -h, --help  Show this help message and exit

+Positional arguments:
+  Hex         The hex code to decode.
+Reads from Stdin if not specified.

 ```